3DShitWizardfr/VP9Tube/README.md

 ## 📖 What is this?

-Starting from **YouTube v20.47.3**, the built-in software VP9 decoder (`libvpx`) was silently removed from the app binary.
+Starting from **YouTube v20.47.3**, the built-in software VP9 decoder (`libvpx`) was silently removed from the app binary (damn you Google, first you take away my sideloading and now VP9?!).
 This broke **2K and 4K VP9 playback** on iOS devices that lack hardware VP9 decoding support (generally anything older than Apple A12 Bionic).

 **VP9Tube** is a standalone iOS tweak that: